 This course satisfies the Fine Art requirement.
 The purpose of this course is to provide musical enrichment for students.
 The Percussion Ensemble will study literature from all eras and provide advanced students with the skills necessary to perform at the college level.
 This group will perform as part of the band at festivals, public concerts, and other events requiring instrumental ensembles.
 Members of this group also participate in marching band.
 Fees will be charged for summer band camp, symphonic band camp, and trips.
 Students may choose band or percussion but not both.
-This course will satisfy the one credit requirement for fine arts.

-SYMPHONIC BAND 1 credit: 9th, 10th 11th 12th
+Jazz Ensemble-1 credit: 9th, 10th 11th 12th